Fresno State offers several ways to pay tuition, fees and other charges. Click on a payment option below to view instructions for use.

 To enroll in the Payment Plan, sign in to My Fresno State at https://my.fresnostate.edu and click on Student Self Service>Student Center>My Finances (Financial Obligations and Financial Aid).

 Proceed to the "other financial..." drop down menu and select "Enroll in Payment Plan" and click on the arrows to the right (>>).
 Then follow the 4-step process.

-Please Note: Continuing and Global/Extended Education students are not eligible for the payment plan.
+Please Note: Continuing and Global/Extended Education charges are not eligible for the payment plan.